Director of Avenga Labs

 The hybrid cloud term is used then to explain: we are in the public cloud, when it’s necessary, so we claim to be ‘hybrid’.

-Developers usually support a full cloud infrastructure, as they are used to it already; the same with the business, buying SaaS solutions behind the back of IT management.
+Developers usually support a full hybrid cloud infrastructure, as they are used to it already; the same with the business, buying SaaS solutions behind the back of IT management.
 The most problematic group is the operations and administration teams that are unwilling to let go of their skill sets and limit their control and their role.
-They will always find new reasons why it’s not a good idea to move fully to the cloud.
+They will always find new reasons why it’s not a good idea to move fully to the private cloud or public cloud or hybrid cloud environment.

-The cloud is also perceived as expensive because of the fact of how easy it is to spin a new service accidentally or scale up the infrastructure temporarily and . . . . then forgetting about.
+The cloud environment is also perceived as expensive because of the fact of how easy it is to spin a new cloud service accidentally or scale up the infrastructure temporarily and . . . . then forgetting about.
 It has happened at least once to every organization.
-It does not mean that the cloud is expensive, it means it requires better cost management and skills in this area.
+It does not mean that the cloud environment is expensive, it means it requires better cost management and skills within the cloud solutions area.
 But when a company has to pay invoices higher than expected, bad feelings can remain for a long time.

 It’s also a choice between operating expense and capital expenditure, so another dependency on the general financial policy of the organization exists.

 Cloud providers address this with encryption and prevent their own employees from accessing the data of their clients stored in their data centers.
-But it still leaves many decision makers not really convinced and preferring their local infrastructures.
+But it still leaves many decision makers not really convinced and preferring their local infrastructures to cloud environments.

 Recently, even government agencies have loosened up regulations and have allowed the storing of very sensitive data in other countries, in order to ease up the cloud migration.

-There are also certifications, as a result of independent audits, for cloud providers (GDPR and more) which allow the clouds to be used even by government institutions and the financial sector.
+There are also certifications, as a result of independent audits, for cloud providers (GDPR and more) which allow the cloud environments to be used even by government institutions and the financial sector.

 Author’s picture of a waterfall in Iceland